 The guide gives plenty of excellent information about both GCSE and A Level requirements for students who in the future may be applying to some of the most competitive universities for some of the most popular subjects as well as listing A Level subjects regarded as either essential or useful for different degree courses.
 The guide also provides advice for students who may know that they want to go to university but are unsure about which degree courses may suit them.

 And finally ……

-This is also why we interview all potential Sixth Form students and on our application form ask them to write as much as they can about their reasons for choosing a particular course of study and to indicate whether or not they have any particular career in mind or plan on going to university.
+This is why on our application form ask them to write as much as they can about their reasons for choosing a particular course of study and to indicate whether or not they have any particular career in mind or plan on going to university.
 We have plenty of experience of university admissions and can help guide students through the decision making process at A Level.

 If students change their minds about the subjects they have chosen after they have applied to us, we are always happy to make changes or discuss other options; just get in touch.